 |Chinese Totem - Dragon|

-Why is the Dragon Boat Festival celebrated at the begining?
+Why do we celebrate Dragon Boat Festival at the begining?
 Dragon, an imaginary creature, was always a totem for ancient China, and people in old Wuyue area (present Jiangsu and Zhejiang Provinces in southeast China) would worship the totem on the fifth day of the fifth lunar month in Prehistorical Times (1.7 million years ago - the 21st century BC).
 People made boats with dragon heads and tails, and held entertainment games.
 At that time, the image of dragon was closely associated with the fifth day of the fifth lunar month, on which today's Dragon Boat Festival falls.
 This is currently found the earliest Duanwu Festivla history.

 An Evil Day before Warring States Period (Before 476 BC)